 Evergreen videos are timeless videos.
 How to Boil an Egg is evergreen, there will always be people that want to know how to boil an egg and the process is unlikely to change any time soon

-1. A well thought out title that contains your keywords (but isn’t key word stuffed).
+1. Well thought out title that contains your keywords (but isn’t key word stuffed).

-2. A nice long description that contains your keywords, and variations of your key words (again, don’t keyword stuff).
+2. Nice long description that contains your keywords, and variations of your key words (again, don’t keyword stuff).
 If there’s relevant information elsewhere like on your blog then link to it.

-3. A compelling thumbnail that accurately represents your video contents, and stands out from the other search result thumbnails.
+3. Compelling thumbnail that accurately represents your video contents, and stands out from the other search result thumbnails.